Established in 1811

 NEED HELP FINDING & ACCESSING ASSISTANCE PROGRAMS?

-The Lake County General Health District is now able to provide a service to all Ohio residents.
-They are now a Pro-Site for the Ohio Benefit Bank!
+The Lake County General Health District is a Pro-Site for the Ohio Benefit Bank.

-The Ohio Benefit Bank can tell you if you qualify for an even help prepare and submit applications for programs such as; Child Care Subsidies, USDA Child Nutrition Programs, Health Care Coverage, Federal Student Aid, H.E.A.P (Heating Assistance), and many more!
+The Ohio Benefit Bank can tell you if you qualify, and even help you prepare and submit applications for programs such as; Child Care Subsidies

 For more information, read their press release or visit the Ohio Benefit Bank's website